small0live/minerva-wp/README.md

 ### Sociable and Aggressive Dominance

 A 15-item measure of dominance (Kalma et al., 1993) was used in the study.
-The measure captures two distinct forms of dominane: sociable (8 items) and aggressive (7 items).
+The measure captures two distinct forms of dominance: sociable (8 items) and aggressive (7 items).
 Dominance was measured at two points in the study.
 The data labels include information about measurement time.
 For example, for the item "*I have no problems talking in front of a group.*", the data are labeled dominance_t1_1 and dominance_t2_1 to represent time 1 and time 2 measurements, respectively.

 | Label  | Item  | Subscale |
 | :------------- | :------------- | :------------- |